stellar-one/Late-Checkout/README.md

 This is an exploration game in a horror setting.
 The gameplay is centered around the player investigating the motel he's staying at, hoping to find the necessary items to survive the night.

 ## Artistic Style Outline
+UI will be very minimal and simple, nothing fancy.
+Sound will be a lot like other horror games and movies.
+The level will be your classic old school motel.
+The maintenance of the establishment is obviously lacking, as shown by the deteriorating wallpaper and flickering lights, for example.
+The classic horror movie set at a motel is essentially what we're going for here.
+The setting is a major component in selling the game's impersion.
+It will leave the player constantly feeling on-edge and unsafe throughout the game.

 ## Systematic Breakdown of Components

 ## Asset Breakdown